climate-action-kits/pxt-fwd-edu/ms-aquaticgarbage-modify.md

 Click the ``|Download|`` button to download the starter code to your project.

 ## Activity 3: Modify Your Project @showdialog
 We have an aquatic garbage collector model with rotating motors.
-Let’s explore how to optimize our sensors by **modifying** our code!
+Let’s explore how to optimize our project by **modifying** our code!

 As you go through the next steps: